hiperism/legacy_book_FTN_examples/README.md

 must be acknowledged with a suitable citation of this book and the code origin.

-FOOTNOTE ON THE FOLWING FORTRAN EXAMPLES:
+FOOTNOTE ON THE FOLLOWING FORTRAN EXAMPLES:

-STER
+STER:
 The original Fortran code has gone missing after many moves since the 1970's.
 The search will continue and if not found the code will be reconstructed.
 Stay tuned ...

-SPARSE
+SPARSE:
 This is recent code is a parallel model.
 A serial version will be provided in a small package after extraction from a larger environmental/climate model.
 Stay tuned ...

-F